QuantEcon/lecture-source-jl/rst_files/julia_by_example.rst

 In doing so we'll make use of the Distributions package

-The following code installs the Distributions package if it is not installed already
+The following code installs the Distributions package

-Do not worry about the syntax which will covered later on

 .. code-block:: julia

-    using Pkg: add, installed
+    using Pkg
-    "Distributions" ∈ keys(installed()) || add("Distributions")
+    Pkg.add("Distributions")

 Here's the code